Alleged drunk driver barrels into front of New Roads home

 The wreck, which was first reported shortly before 9 p.m., happened along False River Drive near the intersection with Major Parkway.

-The New Roads Police Department is working the crash and said the driver, 38-year-old William Simmons from Kentwood, will be going to the hospital and getting cited for driving while intoxicated.
-The severity of his injuries is unknown.
+The New Roads Police Department said the driver, 38-year-old William Simmons from Kentwood, was driving under the influence.
+He was taken to a hospital for minor injuries and booked for DWI, reckless operation and property damage charges.

 Trending News